fluentci-io/fluentci-engine/README.md

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/fluentci-io/fluentci-engine/total?label=gh%20downloads)
 [![ci](https://github.com/fluentci-io/fluentci-engine/actions/workflows/ci.yml/badge.svg)](https://github.com/fluentci-io/fluentci-engine/actions/workflows/ci.yml)
 [![discord](https://img.shields.io/discord/1132020671262773358?label=discord&logo=discord&color=5865F2)](https://discord.gg/V4U6dPskKc)

+If you love FluentCI, please ★ star this repository to show your support 💚.
+Looking for support?
+Join our [Discord](https://discord.gg/V4U6dPskKc).

 FluentCI Engine is a programmable CI/CD engine that is designed to be simple, flexible, and easy to use.
 It is supposed to run on the host machine without containerization or virtualization, and it is designed to be used with [Nix](https://nixos.org), [Pkgx](https://pkgx.sh), [Devbox](https://www.jetpack.io/devbox/), [Flox](https://flox.dev), [Devenv](https://devenv.sh), [EnvHub](https://github.com/tsirysndr/envhub), [Pixi](https://pixi.sh/) and [Mise](https://mise.jdx.dev/).